UCF/CM-WP-Plugin-Template/CONTRIBUTING.md

 ## Pull requests

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code); otherwise you risk spending a lot of time working on something that the theme's maintainers might not want to merge into the project.
-Generally speaking, pull requests should be related to existing issues that have been acknowledged by a UCF Marketing developer.
+Pull requests should be related to existing issues that have been acknowledged by a UCF Marketing developer.

 All pull requests should remain focused in scope and avoid containing unrelated commits.